PAPERS, PRE-PRINTS, REVIEWS

 Journal of Biological Chemistry 2009 Nov;284(47):32906-13 PDF Abstract on Medline Supporting Info.

-artificial reactive group next to the target binding site of an affibody.
-This enabled the
+reactive group next to the target binding site of an affibody.
+This enabled the affibody to

-affibody to form a specific covalent bond to its target.
-By preventing affibody
+form a specific covalent bond to its target.
+By preventing affibody dissociation we could

 Monovalent, reduced-size quantum dots for imaging receptors on living cells.